ibexa/documentation-developer/docs/api/rest_api_authentication.md

 X-CSRF-Token: <csrfToken>
 ```

-If an unsafe request is missing the CSRF token, or it has the wrong value, a response error must be given: `401 Unauthorized`.
+If an unsafe request is missing the CSRF token, or the token has incorrect value, an error is returned: `401 Unauthorized`.

 ### Rich client application security concerns

-The whole point of CSRF protection is to prevent users accidentally running harmful operations by being tricked into executing a http(s) request against a web applications they are logged into, in case of browsers this will then be blocked by lack of CSRF token.
+The purpose of CSRF protection is to prevent users accidentally running harmful operations by being tricked into executing a http(s) request against a web applications they are logged into.
+In case of browsers this will then be blocked by lack of CSRF token.
-However, if you develop a rich client application (javascript, java, flash, silverlight, iOS, android, etc.) that is:
+However, if you develop a rich client application (JavaScript, JAVA, Flash, Silverlight, iOS, Android, etc.) that is:

 - Registering itself as a protocol handler
     - In a way that exposes unsafe methods